technicalagilecoach/SudokuSolver/Notes.md

   - check if all elements of the basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered
   - identify relevant puzzles for each strategy and improve tests
 - self check for candidates == all free variables in an area must be available as candidate!
-- check where counting removed candidates is not done via member variable

 - improve statistics, error checking and debug support
   - should be helpful -> locate the problematic code as precisely as possible
   - detect when puzzle can not be solved -> none of the strategies helps